KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 </SnippetBlock>

 After establishing a connection, you have access to the chain, but let's not forget to **close** any connections when we are done!
 Connections to blockchain nodes should be dropped when not needed anymore, and to do that simply call the `Kilt.disconnect()` function at the bottom of `main` function.
+Use async keyword instead of export in `export function main()` to make await operator work.

 <SnippetBlock
   className="language-ts"